dnsimple/dnsimple-support/content/articles/secondary-dns.markdown

 ![Reconfigure Secondary DNS](http://cl.ly/image/1o2j3n2V3a0I/ReconfigureSecondaryDNS.jpg)

 From here you will see details regarding the current configuration.
-Click the **Edit configuration** link and submit the form once you have modified the values as needed.
+Click the <label>Edit configuration</label> link and submit the form once you have modified the values as needed.

 ![Edit Secondary DNS Configuration](http://cl.ly/image/0w2Z1Q3a1T3T/EditSecondaryDNSConfiguration.jpg)

 ## Deleting Secondary DNS

-If you no longer wish to use Secondary DNS via AXFR, you can simply visit the configuration page for Secondary DNS and choose the **Delete secondary DNS configuration** button
+If you no longer wish to use Secondary DNS via AXFR, you can simply visit the configuration page for Secondary DNS and choose the <label>Delete secondary DNS configuration</label> button

 ![Delete Secondary DNS Configuration](http://cl.ly/image/3e0M2r1N1b3G/DeleteSecondaryDNSConfiguration.jpg)